NikMuth14/CrewResearch/README.md

 ├── Dockerfile           # Docker configuration for building the app ├── main.py              # Your Python entry point
 └── requirements.txt     # Python dependencies
+└──.venv                 #Add a virtual enviroment if not running on a Docker
 ```

 ---